afreen23/songbot/README-React.js.md

-# ReactJs Web Version of SongBot
+# ReactJs --- Web Version of songbot

-This project contains the UI for the songBot made in [ReactJs](https://reactjs.org/) and [material-ui](https://github.com/mui-org/material-ui).React is a javascript library for building user interfaces and material-ui uses react components to implement Google's Material Design.
+This project contains the UI for the songBot made in [ReactJs](https://reactjs.org/) and [material-ui](https://github.com/mui-org/material-ui).React is a javascript library for building user interfaces and Material UI is a CSS Framework and a set of React Components that implement Google’s Material Design.

 ## Design and Edit

 * The ui contains a single page for chat window (`microservices/ui/app/App.js`)
 * All the messages are displayed inside chat window (`microservices/ui/app/components/chatbotmessage && microservices/ui/app/components/usermessage`)
-* [react-custom-scrollbars] (https://github.com/malte-wessel/react-custom-scrollbars) are used for addind clean and elegant       scrollbars (`microservices/ui/app/components/coloredscrollbar.js`)
+* [react-custom-scrollbars](https://github.com/malte-wessel/react-custom-scrollbars) are used for adding clean and elegant       scrollbars (`microservices/ui/app/components/coloredscrollbar.js`)
 * There are various components for playing audio , watching video , etc. (`microservices/ui/app/components`)

 ## Local Deployment